debnsuma/fcc-ai-engineering-aws/08-strands-demo/demo-agentic-voice-based-rag-with-vision-based-retrieval/README.md

-# Integrating Visual Document Intelligence with Voice Response with ColPali, Ollama and Phoenix
+# Integrating Visual Document Intelligence with Voice Response with ColPali, Bedrock and Strands Agents

 In this example, we demonstrate an **Agentic RAG (Retrieval-Augmented Generation) AI Tutor** that seamlessly combines custom and default tools with open-source toolkits for a multimodal, voice-enabled educational assistant.
 The core workflow is: